tanannis/best-buds-social/README.md

 # To view the project

-Please visit Best Buds at (ENTER DEPLOYMENT LINK HERE!!!).
+Please visit Best Buds Social at (ENTER DEPLOYMENT LINK HERE!!!).

 # Instructions to how to download and run project